nsw logo NSW Government

 Engineering controls

-• on gun fume extraction – captures the fume directly at the point of generation, requiring less repositioning
+• on gun fume extraction, which captures the fume directly at the point of generation, requiring less repositioning

-• local exhaust ventilation (LEV) – protects workers by capturing fumes directly at the source using capture hoods.
-LEVs are most effective when positioned close to the welding arc
+• local exhaust ventilation (LEV), which captures fumes directly at the arc using movable extraction hoods or down draft ventilation tables.
+LEV is most effective when positioned close to the welding arc

-• natural dilution ventilation – relies on natural airflow through open doors and windows to disperse fumes.
-Best for outdoor or well-ventilated indoor workspaces.
+• natural dilution ventilation, which relies on constant natural airflow through open doors and windows to disperse fumes.
+This may assist overall air movement in larger, well-ventilated indoor areas or outdoor workspaces, but it is not sufficient as a primary control for welding fumes.

-• implementing procedures to handle hazardous chemicals safely
+• implementing safe procedures for handling hazardous chemicals

-• educating and training workers about welding risks and safe work practices
+• training and consulting with workers about welding risks and safe work practices

 • reducing the quantity of hazardous chemicals used or stored in the workplace

-• checking the safety data sheets (SDS) of welding rods to identify the gases and fumes released during welding.
+• checking the safety data sheets (SDS) for consumables to identify fume and gas hazards.

 Personal protective Equipment (PPE) and Respiratory Protective Equipment (RPE) should not be relied upon as the sole protection against the risks associated with welding.
-PPE and RPE should be used as part of a comprehensive safety plan that includes engineering controls like local exhaust ventilation (LEV) and safe work practices.
+They must be used as part of a comprehensive safety plan that includes engineering controls like local exhaust ventilation (LEV) and safe work practices.

 A combination of controls can significantly reduce exposure to hazardous fumes and ensure a safer working environment for everyone involved.